 Kajmak is on the TOP 10 Serbian Foods list.
 Kajmak is a traditional Serbian dish.
-The most delicious one is made in private households, and you can always find it at our food markets (pijaca on serbian).
-It’s made of unpasteurized and unhomogenized milk – like some type of unripened and “new” cheese.
-Gets along perfectly with cevapcici or with any other meat dish, or you can eat it by itself with flatbread.
+The most delicious one is made in private households and you can always find it at our food markets (pijaca on serbian).
+It’s made of unpasteurised and unhomogenized milk.
+Like some type of unripened and “new” cheese.
+Gets along perfectly with cevapcici or with any other meat dish.
+You can also eat it by itself with flatbread.

 Sarma (Cabbage rolls)

-It is a type of relish, side Serbian dishes which comes with almost every meal perfectly.
+It is a type of relish side Serbian dishes which comes well with almost any meal.
 Represents the perfect combination of red bell peppers, garlic and eggplants.
-You can hear that serbian folks call this relish a “serbian salad”.
+You can hear that Serbian folks call this relish a “serbian salad”.
 Food Tourist first question to locals often is: “Where to Find good Ajvar?”
 Ajvar is the most interesting of all out there.
 We think that Ajvar is on the TOP 10 Serbian Foods list.

-There are so many variables of serbian sausages that we can open another topic only for that.
-Some of them are:
+There are so many types of sausages that we can open another topic only about that.
+Some that we Highly Recommend are:

 Some of them are for frying, and some of them you can eat like cold appetizers.
 Tip: fried ones goes perfectly with the beans!
 Bon Appétit!

-One of the most famous Serbian food among the locals and for tourists as well is Pljeskavica.
+One of the most famous Serbian food among the locals and among tourists is Pljeskavica.
 Grilled and spiced meat (mixture of pork, beef or a lamb) is served in somun or lepinja (types of the flatbread).
 Entering a Heaven would be of you ask for additional Ajvar, Onions and Kajmak.
-They all blend well with this dish, you wont regret it.
-This days pljeskavica is popular in Europe and worldwide as well, so you can order it on many fast food stands.
-Sounds great?
+They all blend well with this dish.
+Order IT!
+You wont regret it and you wont stay Hungry!

 Variant of a pork rinds, it’s a pork crisps or chips made of fat thermally extracted from the lard.
 Popular in balkan cuisine, you can find it in almost every household during the winter.
-Salty and crispy, it’s definitely something that you will love at the first bite.
+Salty and crispy!
+Definitely something that you will love at the first bite.

-We hope that you enjoy our little guide across serbian cuisine, enjoy your meals!
+We hope that you enjoy our little guide across TOP 10 Serbian Foods, enjoy your meals!